Silverliee/moonbot/README.md

 # moonbot
-Drama Quee Serveur Experimental Bot.
+Personnal discord serveur Bot.

 Develop by me for me and my friends,

-List of commands :
+List of commands : #coming soon#